MadisonEvans94/bluecloud-music/checklist.md

 [x] Addition of Link Section
 [x] Featured Section update
-[x] update the mymusic section so that it's not taking dummy data anymore [ ] make music page mobile friendly
+[x] update the mymusic section so that it's not taking dummy data anymore [x] make music page mobile friendly
 [ ] Store Section: Add a filler image back and reformat spacing [ ] update mobile navbar
+[ ] change the my-music section to a carousel